 Regarded as a hallmark in American dramatic television.
 First dramatic series to incorporate long shots and handheld shots and continuous storylines.
 Nominated for 21 Emmys for its first season - a record despite having low ratings.

-The theme music to the show written by Mike Post became a hit song and won a Grammy.
-Post said that when he was writing the theme, at first he wanted the music to match the gritty visuals he was shown.
-He then decided to instead do the opposite, to create a theme that was beautiful, that "took you away" from what you were seeing a bit.
+The theme music written by Mike Post became a hit song on its own and won a Grammy.
+Post said that when he was writing the theme, he first wanted the music to match the gritty visuals he was shown.
+He then decided to instead do the opposite, to create a theme that was beautiful and serene, that "took you away" from what you were seeing.

 Originally, Hill and Renko were supposed to die in the shooting in the drug house in the first episode.
 When it was decided that the series needed more uniformed cops to justify its title, several finished or in-production episodes were reworked to show that they had survived and to bring them back; other uniforms' parts were expanded as well.

-The opening credit sequence was shot in Chicago, while the episodes were shot in Los Angeles.
-Location scouts said it was hard to find L.A. locations for the show because the locations could not have visible palm trees.
-(At least the first episode (possibly as many as the first three) was shot on location in Chicago)
+The opening credit sequence was shot in Chicago, while the episodes themselves were shot in Los Angeles.
+Location scouts said it was hard to find L.A. locations for the show because they could not have visible palm trees.
+Most of the "grittier" exterior scenes were shot in the grimier parts of downtown L.A., which has the look of a decaying Midwestern or Northeastern city.
+At least the first episode (possibly as many as the first three) was shot on location in Chicago)